Lingxin Hao

 I am a Professor of Sociology, Johns Hopkins University.
 My areas of interest are social inequality, migration, family demography, sociology of education, and quantitative and computational methods.
 I received a Bachelor's in English at South China Normal University and a Master's in Sociology at Sun Yat-sen University, both in China, and a Ph.D. in Sociology in 1990 from the University of Chicago.
 I was a postdoc fellow at RAND's Labor and Population Program, and Assistant-to-Associate Professor at the Department of Sociology, University of Iowa.
 I have been in the Sociology Department at Hopkins since 1996.

-My research examines the causes and mechanisms of inequality in child development, education, income, consumption, wealth, and health among individuals and families in the United States and China.
-To address the complexity of social inequality and interactive nature of the factors affecting it at the interpersonal, community and societal levels, my research emphasizes the influence of multiple domains including biology, behavior, physical environment, family, school, and workplace.
-I test theory-derived hypotheses applying advanced quantitative and computational methods to large-scale, nationally representative panel survey data as well as administrative and big data.
+My research examines the causes and processes of inequality in education, income, wealth, and health among individuals and families in the United States.
+To address the complexity of social inequality and interactive nature of the factors shaping inequality at interpersonal, institutional, and societal levels, my research emphasizes the understanding of individual decisions and social behaviors in physical, natural, and institutional environments.
+I test theory-derived hypotheses applying advanced quantitative and computational methods to large-scale, nationally representative panel survey data as well as administrative data.
 Below, I describe my current projects.

-1. Understand the Life Course Process of Wealth Inequality
+1. The Life Course Process of Wealth Inequality

 Building on my previous work on wealth inequality (1996 Social Forces; 2004 International Migration Review, 2007 book Color Lines, Country Lines), my research focuses on the life course process of wealth inequality.
 A current project examines the long arm of student debt for the black-white wealth gap in the United States.
-The combination of unlimited non-subsidized student loans and the soaring costs of postsecondary education have led to a national student debt crisis.
-Student debt, rooted in low parental wealth and the need to borrow for human capital investment, may create pathways of uneven wealth mobility leading to wealth inequality throughout the life course.
-I analyze individual wealth mobility in response to student debt accruement based on large-scale, nationally representative panel data 2014-2019.
+Student debt, rooted in low parental wealth and the need to borrow for human capital investment, may create pathways of uneven wealth mobility leading to persistent wealth inequality throughout the life course.
+I analyze individual wealth mobility in response to student debt accruement based on large-scale, nationally representative panel data 2014-2021.
 My estimates suggest that the harm caused by student debt on wealth mobility is much larger than the harm from credit card debt or loss of earnings.
 Furthermore, the harm is stronger for blacks than for whites.

-2. Identify the Latent Structure of Employment Relations
+1. The Latent Structure of Employment Relations and the labor market outcomes

-Expanding my previous research on employment inequality (1997 American Journal of Sociology; 2004 Journal of Policy Analysis and Management; 2013 Journal of Ethnic and Migration Studies), I am a co-Principal Investigator of a current NSF project to identify the latent structure of employment relations in which employees and employers are embedded.
-The multidisciplinary team of sociologists, economists and applied mathematicians is developing inferential network models for dynamic employment relations observed in panel survey and administrative data with computational efficiency.
-We ask: What are the network communities of employment relations?
-How do these communities differentially shape the precarity of work?
-Do immigrants displace native-born workers via job mobility?
-Our data sources include large-scale panel surveys such as Current Population Survey (CPS) over 12 months, Survey of Income and Program Participation (SIPP) over 48 months, and the administrative-based population-wide data, the Longitudinal Employer-Household Dynamics (LEHD) over 80 quarters.
+Expanding my previous research on employment inequality (1997 American Journal of Sociology; 2004 Journal of Policy Analysis and Management; 2013 Journal of Ethnic and Migration Studies), I am a co-Principal Investigator of a current NSF project to identify the latent structure of employment relations that are embed in the employee-employer relations.
+Our multidisciplinary team of sociologists, economists and applied mathematicians is developing inferential network models for dynamical employment relations observed in panel survey and administrative data with computational efficiency.

 Current and Previous Grants within 5 years

-Hao, Lingxin (Co-Principle Investigator).
+Hao, Lingxin (Co-Principal Investigator).
 2020-2023.
 “Methods and Applications for Massive One-mode and Bipartite Social Networks.”
 National Science Foundation (NSF).
 (PI: Angelo Mele).

-Hao, Lingxin (Principle Investigator).
+Hao, Lingxin (Principal Investigator).
 2014-2020.
 “Research Infrastructure for the Hopkins Population Center.”
 National Institute of Health (NIH).

 • 230.202 Research Methods for the Social Sciences (undergraduate)